 Place the stamps you want to soak at the bottom of a plastic tray or bowl.
 Make sure that your tray is large enough to house both water and stamps.
 For example I use a 30 x 20 x 15cm transparent plastic tray.

-After this, pour gently a healthy dose of lukewarm / warm water untill all stamps float freely… The hotter water you use, the faster stamps peel off from the paper.
-The downside is that the warmer the water, the more greater is the risk of fugitive colors.
+After this, pour gently a healthy dose of lukewarm / warm water until all stamps float freely… The hotter water you use, the faster stamps peel off from the paper.
+The downside is that the warmer the water, the greater is the risk of fugitive colors.

-Personally I hot tap water, but I this knowingly with my own risk.
+Personally, I use somewhat hot tap water, but I do this knowingly with my own risk.

 Step 3: Wait